ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 Calling the `ListenToGameEvent` creates a new listener to that event.
 In the first argument, a valid event's name must be provided.
 Typescript knows which event names are allowed and will refuse any other name that is not one of the known events.
 Not only that, it also knows what type of parameters each event pass along.
 You can use your IDE's intellisense (e.g. in VSCode it is ctrl + space by default) to show the name of all events, then simply select the event you want.

 Then, the second argument is the callback function.
-Note that it has the `event => SomeFunctionName(event)` syntax, named the arrow function expressionn syntax.
+Note that it has the `event => SomeFunctionName(event)` syntax, named the arrow function expression syntax.
 This is used to define a function that will run when the event triggers.
 Given an `event` object which describes the event, the function is called and run just like any other code.

 The function can be an external function, like `this.OnNpcSpawned` in the example above where it is defined, or you can write out the function body right there.
 For example: